DavisGoglin/commafeed-docker/README.md

 The aim of this repository is to deploy CommaFeed using Docker.

+## Fork

+Re-format the docker image to store important files in /config, in the style of linuxserver.io.

+##

 This is an unofficial image.

 [Commafeed](https://github.com/Athou/commafeed) is a Google Reader inspired self-hosted RSS reader, based on Dropwizard and AngularJS.